pupilfirst/pupilfirst/docs/developers/docs/upgrading.md

 3. Add a new environment variable `AWS_BUCKET_PRIVATE`, this should be the private bucket name.
 (New Bucket)
 4. Deploy and run the migration.

+#### Steps for configuring public access settings for your S3 bucket

+Amazon S3 Block Public Access feature provides settings to help you manage public access to Amazon S3 resources.
+By default, new buckets and objects do not allow public access.
+You can use the S3 console or AWS CLI to configure public access settings for your bucket.

+For information on configuring public access to your S3 storage, please refer to the documentation [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configuring-block-public-access-bucket.html)

+#### Creating S3 private bucket
+When you create a new bucket through the AWS S3 console, the default setting in set permissions is Block all public access.

+Refer to this documentation on [creating a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)

 #### Steps for a migrating with a shorter downtime (optional)

 If you want to complete the migration with a shorter downtime you will need to split the deployment into three steps.